monkblog/monkblog/readme.md

 If you don't yet have Docker installed, install it [according to the Docker website](https://www.docker.com).

-After you have Docker installed, these two commands will get you started:
+After you have Docker installed, this command will get you started:

-    docker-compose build
     docker-compose up

 ### Dependency installation and configuration